Education reform is ripe for a new approach.

-According to the book Failure to Disrupt, every new media has, at one time or another, been touted as the innovation that will make every student learn their lessons perfectly.
-(Reich, 2020)
+According to the book Failure to Disrupt, every new media since then has, at one time or another, been touted as THE innovation that will make every student learn their lessons perfectly.

 But, Henry Ford did not invent cars, the factory, nor even the standardization of parts that enabled him to make his production lines famously efficient.

-The major impacts these famous entrepreneurs had on their industries was not the result of creating the particular products or services that their companies are now identified with.
+Having major impacts on their industries was not the result of creating the particular products or services that their companies are now identified with.

-The causes of all those disruptions were innovative ideas.
+The causes of productive disruption were innovative ideas about business.

 They each reframed the problem that needed to be solved and mixed and matched existing solutions with the result that they each disrupted their industry.

-Global spending on K-12 education is in excess of $4 trillion.
-(Global Education Monitoring Report Team, UNESCO, 2019)
+1) global spending on K-12 education is in excess of $4 trillion,

 Disrupting how schools operate in a positive and educationally productive way requires more than a shiny new product or service to offer.